 the metrics-url and the namevalues.

-name must be the same family-namevalue from step 3.
+The name must be the same family-namevalue from step 3.

 Now you can start the J4L FO Designer and open the

 Note about microsoft TTF files

 If you want to know if you may use microsoft TTF files in

 your PDF Document you need to:

 Located the TTF File you want to use and select

 right mouse click, properties.
 If the properties

 type for embedding the fonts in documents.

 How to add new fonts to

 Once you added the new fonts to the designer as explained in

-Edit the ORDS configuration file default.xml , add the
+Edit the ORDS configuration file default.xml , add

 This would add Verdana font support to your reports.

-How does the designer deal with
+How does the designer deal

 The xsl-fo file generated by the designer is not

 namespace aware.
 This means the XML to PDF conversion will fail

 In order to avoid this error you have to:

 In the designer activate the namescape removal.
 This has to

 be don ein the windows-> preferences dialog .